Bookkeeping for Software Agencies: 5 Things Your Accountant Must Do

 The Requirement: They must understand how to recognize revenue over time, not just when cash is received.

 The Solution: Your accountant must apply IFRS 15 principles, recognizing revenue as the performance obligations (milestones) are met.
-This provides a true, smoothed-out picture of your agency's financial health.

 3. Tracking and Capitalizing Software Development Costs